What is GEO?

 Haven't created your llms.txt yet?

-Use the free llmshub.de generator to create your llms.txt in seconds — the first and easiest GEO step.
+Use the free llmshub.de generator to create your llms.txt in seconds – as an optional final step once the GEO foundations are already in place.

 Create llms.txt now →